mrmarkuz/ns8-samba/README.md

 When the recycle bin is enabled, the Samba share parameter `recycle:repository = .recycle` is set in the share registry configuration.
+The repository directory is created by the add-share and alter-share actions if it does not exist, to properly set its permissions.

 Review the current share configuration with:

     podman exec samba-dc net conf list

-The default repository value `.recycle` assigned to enable the recycle bin can be adjusted by executing a command like this:
+The default base path for the recycle bin is `.recycle`.
+It can be changed with the following command:

     python3 -magent -c 'agent.set_env("RECYCLE_REPOSITORY", ".myrecycle")'

+The path is relative to the share root directory.
+This change does not affect shares that have already been configured.

 ## Known log messages